Warpaint on their healing new album: "We're a family – I feel like these are my sisters”

 Emily Kokal (vocals, guitar), now based between Oregon and Joshua Tree, became a mother and collaborated with acts including New York rapper Saul Williams.
 Theresa Wayman (vocals, guitar) stayed in LA with her teenage son, launched an underwear line and landed a part in a forthcoming film adaptation of Kenneth J. Harvey’s novel Inside.
 Jenny Lee Lindberg (bass, backing vocals) moved to Utah, collaborated with acts including Deap Vally and recently released her second solo album, ‘Heart Tax’.
 Stella Mozgawa (drums, backing vocals) worked with acts ranging from The xx to Sharon Van Etten, and returned to her native Australia where the pandemic kept her rooted.

 For a group whose heady, atmospheric music often plays out like a jam session at gigs, Warpaint decided it simply didn’t feel right to release their fourth album when live music was on hold.
 But good can come from adversity.
-Fourth album ‘Radiate Like This’ finds the band refreshed, making some of the most gorgeous and intricate music of their career so far.
+Fourth album ‘Radiate Like This’ finds the band refreshed, making some of the most gorgeous and intricate music of their career.

 “It’s good that we had a break,” Wayman says, speaking on video from LA as her bandmates dip in and out of the call due to poor connections.
 “We’ve had the ability to come at everything with some new energy, and had time to reflect on what was working and what wasn’t.
 So I think it’s been a blessing that we got to step away and recalibrate.”